lweasel/piquant/docs/assessment.rst

 Statistics and plots for a single execution of a quantification tool are produced by the support script ``analyse_quantification_run.py`` (see :ref:`quantification-perform-accuracy-analysis`) that is run by invoking ``run_quantification`` with the ``-a`` command line option (see :doc:`quantification`).
 The following CSV files and plots (written as PDF files) are produced:

+CSV files
+^^^^^^^^^

 * ``<run-id>_stats.csv``: A CSV file containing a single row, with a field for each defined statistic (see :ref:`assessment-statistics` above) which has been calculated over the whole set of input transcripts.
 CSV fields are also present describing the quantification tool and sequencing parameters used (i.e. read length, sequencing depth etc.).
-* ``<run-id>_stats_by_<classifier>.csv``: A CSV file is created for each of a particular subset of transcript classifiers (see :ref:`assessment-transcript-classifiers` above); the transcript classifiers are those able to create "grouped" statistics (see :ref:`assessment-grouped-classifiers`).
+* ``<run-id>_stats_by_<classifier>.csv``: A CSV file is created for each "grouped" transcript classifier (see :ref:`assessment-grouped-classifiers`).
 Each CSV file contains the same fields as ``<run-id>_stats.csv``; however, statistics are now calculated for distinct subsets of transcripts as determined by the transcript classifier, and the CSV file contains one row for each such group.
 For example, the CSV file ``<run-id>_by_gene_trancript_number.csv`` contains statistics calculated over those transcripts whose originating gene has only one isoform, those for which the gene has two isoforms, and so on.
-* ``<run-id>_distribution_stats_<asc|desc>_by_<classifier>.csv``: Two CSV files ("ascending" and "descending") are created for each of a second subset of transcript classifiers, those able to create "distribution" statistics (see :ref:`assessment-distribution-classifiers` above).
-Each file contains a CSV field for values..<todo>
+* ``<run-id>_distribution_stats_<asc|desc>_by_<classifier>.csv``: Two CSV files ("ascending" and "descending") are created for each "distribution" transcript classifier (see :ref:`assessment-distribution-classifiers`).
+For a range of values of the classifier's threshold variable (such range being appropriate to the classifier), the "ascending" file contains a row for each threshold value, indicating the fraction of transcripts lying below the threshold (note that this fraction is calculated both for the whole set of transcripts, and for just those marked as "true positives").
+Similarly, for the same range of values, the "descending" file indicates the fraction of transcripts lying above the threshold.

+Plots
+^^^^^

 .. _assessment-multiple-runs: